4 Mistakes Most People Make After an Auto Accident

 Assuming you contacted the police after your accident, an ambulance should have reported to the scene of the accident to treat any injuries that you may have sustained in the accident.
 Even if you feel that you have not sustained serious injuries, you should report to the emergency room or your family doctor over the course of the following days.
 Many times, car accident-related injuries are not visible until days following the incident.

 - Neglecting to Consult an Attorney

 Consulting an attorney can seem intimidating and expensive.
 However, an experienced team will be eager to fight for you and knows exactly how to tackle your claim, without wasting any time and saving you dollars.
 Consulting with a Ted A. Greve & Associates, P.A. may significantly increase your chances of receiving the compensation for damage to you and your vehicle.
-Call the experienced North Carolina auto accident lawyers of Ted A. Greve & Associates, P.A. for a free consultation, and we will fight for you.
+Call the experienced Raleigh NC auto accident lawyers of Ted A. Greve & Associates, P.A. for a free consultation, and we will fight for you.